 The health, safety and security of all participants is LeadAbroad’s highest priority.
-Our risk management guidelines follow industry best practices and we advise students of the health and safety risks associated with studying abroad based on information and guidance from the U.S. Department of State, World Health Association, Centers for Disease Control and expert consultation.
+Our risk management guidelines follow industry best practices and we advise students of the health and safety risks associated with studying abroad based on information and guidance from the U.S. Department of State, World Health Organization, Centers for Disease Control and expert consultation.
 Additionally, domestic and international staff members continuously monitor and evaluate real time information from our local partners and authorities, the Overseas Security Advisory Council and news reports.

 We are focused on preventative measures and we also have extensive emergency and communication response plans to activate when the need arises.
 The following provides an overview of our strategies to reduce risk and general response in an emergency.
 For more information and to speak to one of our leadership team members, please schedule a meeting below: